wp-plugins/abt-relative-urls/readme.txt

 2. Resulting output after saving (and scrubbing) - notice that in the Firebug HTML output, links are relative except where shortcode used.

 == Changelog ==

+= 0.4 =
+* fixed an issue with the nonce_name creation.
+Minor release.

 = 0.3.2 =